 Poverty and social exclusion are not inevitable.
 By drawing attention to the root causes of poverty, criminalization and social isolation, we are creating the conditions for each of us to become full and equal participants in our communities.

 In the fall of 2000, John Richardson listened to a man tell a story about the Downtown Eastside.
 Laughing and smiling, as if preparing to tell a joke, the man described being pushed and knocked to the ground by a cop on East Hastings Street.
 Read the full story here.

-Katrina Pacey, Litigation Director
+Katrina Pacey, Executive Director

 Doug King, Lawyer